TRANScurity/HexView/README.md

 ## Roadmap

 The component is used by our [analysis platform](http://platform.transcurity.co/) for executable formats and satisfies the current requirements.
-In future, it also requires a non-read-only mode.
+In future, it also requires a non-read-only mode (Hex Editor).
 Further features and/or contributions by external users are welcome!

 ## Issue tracking